AdobeDocs/experience-manager-65.en/help/communities/setup.md

 * [Latest Releases](deploy-communities.md#latest-releases)

-For a tutorial that creates an [enablement community site](overview.md#enablement-community), visit [Getting Started with AEM Communities for Enablement](getting-started-enablement.md).

 ## Configure Analytics {#configure-analytics}

 When [Adobe Analytics is configured for the community site](analytics.md), information on community activity is available that enhances the community member's experience as well as provides feedback to administrators of the site.